Kilimanjaro packing list

-Most hiking bags have camel bags with water hoses built into them, which is really great.
+Most hiking bags have hydration bags (like a CamelBak) with a water hose built into them, which is really great.
 This means that instead of reaching for a water bottle when thirsty, you can just pick up the mouthpiece and drink from there.
 You should take sips of water often – if you’re thirsty, then you’re already dehydrated!

 If you can, it’s best to keep your water bottle as close to your body as possible to avoid it freezing.
 A soft bottle with a clip is a good idea so that it’s comfortable and can be attached to your clothes.
 Putting your water bottle inside a thermal sock helps to keep it from freezing.
 Also, note that water freezes from top to bottom, so if you carry your water bottle upside down then you can still drink from it even if the top part has started to freeze.

 You should pack the following footwear for Kilimanjaro:

 - Gaiters (optional)

 The most important item on your Kilimanjaro packing list is a pair of comfortable, worn in hiking boots.
 As such these shouldn’t be an afterthought in your Kilimanjaro preparation.
 There are so many options out there to choose from when shopping for the perfect pair of boots.
 We recommend opting for either leather or Gore-Tex boots.
 The main difference between these two types of boots is that leather boots are more breathable, which is important in the prevention of blisters.
 The downside is that they’re high maintenance as they must be regularly waxed in order to become water-resistant.
 This of course means that the

 Ultimately, this choice is yours to make, but be very careful to break in your boots properly before your Kilimanjaro climb.
 It’s recommended that you and your trusty boots cover at least 100 km together before your Kilimanjaro climb.
 We also like to stress the importance of either wearing your boots or having them in your hand luggage